RishabD/Express-TS/README.md

     - `services` are responsible for interfacing with external data providers (ex. database), API's, or other data producing logic that a controller would need.
     - `utils` are commonly used functions.
     - `index.ts` is the main file that is ran when server starts
-- Test is split into unit tests and integration tests (mocking still needs to be implemented for integration tests).
+- Test is split into unit tests and integration tests.

-## Shortcomings in Testing

-There are still some missing parts to this repository.
-The testing framework used, `mocha`, does not support watch mode.
-Additionally, mocking has yet to be added, as `mocha` does not have it by default.

-Unfortunately, it is the only one out of the major testing platforms that mostly supports ES Modules (`jest` would have been the first preference, but only has experimental support).
-Once updates are made to other testing frameworks, a switch can be made.